Brooks Donald-Williams

-Brooks Donald-Williams (born January 16, 1978) is an American basketball coach who is currently the head coach of the Louisiana–Monroe Warhawks women's basketball team.
+Brooks Donald-Williams (born January 16, 1978) is an American basketball coach who is currently the associate head coach of the Southern Miss Lady Eagles basketball team.
+She was previously the head coach of the Louisiana–Monroe Warhawks women's basketball team from 2019 to 2023.

 Career

 She was previously the head coach of the McNeese State Cowgirls basketball team, and an assistant women's basketball coach for Alabama.
 On April 11, 2019, Donald-Williams was named the head women's basketball coach at the University of Louisiana at Monroe.
+On March 7, 2023 she stepped down.

+Donald-Williams was hired as the associate head coach for the Southern Miss Lady Eagles basketball team on May 14, 2024.